midtown-ai/www/docs/glossary/a.md

  See also [A], ...

-## Adaptive Gradient Algorithm
+## Adaptive Gradient (AdaGrad) Algorithm
-## AdaGrad Algorithm

  ~ optimization algorithm that use different learning rate for each parameter/weight/feature

    * great when input variables are dense features and sparse features (lots of 0)

  Unfortunately, this hyper-parameter could be very difficult to set because if we set it too small, then the parameter update will be very slow and it will take very long time to achieve an acceptable loss.
 Otherwise, if we set it too large, then the parameter will move all over the function and may never achieve acceptable loss at all.
 To make things worse, the high-dimensional non-convex nature of neural networks optimization could lead to different sensitivity on each dimension.
 The learning rate could be too small in some dimension and could be too large in another dimension.

  One obvious way to mitigate that problem is to choose different learning rate for each dimension, but imagine if we have thousands or millions of dimensions, which is normal for deep neural networks, that would not be practical.
 So, in practice, one of the earlier algorithms that have been used to mitigate this problem for deep neural networks is the AdaGrad algorithm (Duchi et al., 2011).
 This algorithm adaptively scaled the learning rate for each dimension.

  Adagrads most significant benefit is that it eliminates the need to tune the [learning rate] manually, but it still isn't perfect.
 Its main weakness is that it accumulates the squared gradients in the denominator.
 Since all the squared terms are positive, the accumulated sum keeps on growing during training.
 Therefore the learning rate keeps shrinking as the training continues, and it eventually becomes infinitely small.
 Other algorithms like [Adadelta], [RMSprop], and [Adam] try to resolve this flaw.